Subalgebras of Lie algebras. Example of sl(3,R) revisited

 \begin{remark} To find a suitable subset~$C$ of~$G$, it is natural to consider the exponent of some complement subspace $V\subset\g$ to the Lie subalgebra~$\mathfrak m$.
 From the notion of canonical coordinate systems on a Lie group, it follows that $C$ can be chosen as at most countable union of subsets of the form $\exp(V)g$ for some elements $g\in G$.
 For compact Lie groups, this union can be chosen to be finite.
 The explicit form of such subsets~$C$ should be found on a case-by-case basis, depending on the structure of the Lie group~$G$. \end{remark}

 To find maximal subalgebras of the Lie algebra $\g$, consider a faithful irreducible finite-dimensional representation $\rho\colon\g\to\mathfrak{gl}(V)$.
 It is convenient to choose~$V$ of the least possible dimension, e.g., for the classical Lie algebras choose their defining representations.
-Since any subalgebra of~$\g$ is a subalgebra in some maximal subalgebra~$\mathfrak m$ of~$\g$, it is sufficient to consider the maximal subalgebras arising from the {\it irreducibly} and {\it reducibly embedded subalgebras} of~$\g$ with respect to the representation~$\rho$.
+Fixing the representation $\rho$, any subalgebra of~$\g$ is either {\it irreducibly} or {\it reducibly embedded} in~$\g$ with respect to~$\rho$.

 A subalgebra $\mathfrak s$ of $\g$ is called irreducibly embedded if $\rho(\mathfrak s)$ has no proper invariant subspace of~$V$.
 Then in view of~\cite[Proposition~5, p.~56]{bour1975LiePart1}, the algebra $\mathfrak s$ is a reductive Lie algebra, i.e., a simple or a semisimple one, or a direct sum of a semisimple and an abelian Lie algebras.
 Finding such subalgebras becomes a question of representation theory, since $\mathfrak s$ has a faithful representation of dimension $\dim V$.